 I see that the novel has attracted a distinct duality of reviews on Amazon.
 There are those who love it for the elegance and cleverness of the prose and the insights it allegedly sheds on our own tumultuous times.
 Then there are others who, as one disappointed fan so aptly put it, “suppose there comes a time when you can’t squeeze any more juice from the pulp.”
 I am in the latter camp – but don’t just take my word for it.
 Go over to Amazon and see for yourself.
 Continue reading notes from the field: you can’t squeeze any more juice from the pulp

-The character 文 (wén) originally means “patterns”, though it is more often translated as “culture” or “civilization” as it refers to arts such as literature, calligraphy, music, ritual, mathematics, and even archery and charioteering.
-Continue reading Analects Book 1: on culture
+The character 文 (wén) originally meant “patterns”, though it is more often translated as “culture” or “civilization” as it refers to arts such as literature, calligraphy, music, ritual, mathematics, and even archery and charioteering.
+Continue reading Analects of Confucius Book 1: Confucius on culture

 Zizhang asked about governance.
 Confucius said: “Execute the responsibilities of your office untiringly.
 Carry out your duties loyally.”

 Confucius said: “If you expand your learning through culture and keep your behavior in check with the rites you are unlikely to go wrong.”

 Confucius said: “A leader brings out the good in people – not the bad.
 A petty person does exactly the opposite.”

 Some useful leadership advice: if you set the right example to others and bring out the good in them, they will automatically follow you.
 Continue reading Leadership advice